2002 Tennessee Titans season

 The 2002 season was the Tennessee Titans' 33rd in the National Football League and 43rd overall.
 The team improved upon their previous season's output of 7–9, managing eleven victories.
-After starting 1-4, the Titans won 10 of their next 11 games.
+After starting 1–4, the Titans won 10 of their next 11 games.
 They qualified for the playoffs with a first-round bye, but were unable to reach the Super Bowl, losing to the Oakland Raiders in the AFC Championship.
 The Titans would not return to the AFC Championship again until 2019.

+The season also marked the first time that the Titans would return to Houston, in a week 17 match against the Texans since relocating 5 years earlier.

+As of 2024, this was the last time the Titans won a home playoff game, having gone 0–3 since.